 I have always loved reading and whilst growing up, infuriated my brother by preferring Anne of Green Gables to Action Man!
 I am an adopted Northerner, having grown up near Bakewell in the Peak District.
 Study and work took me to Leicester, Frankfurt, London and Leeds before I stepped away from my legal career as an independent barrister to raise a family near Malton, North Yorkshire.
 Through those relocations I acquired a good understanding of the geography “up North” and as an avid reader and appreciator of the performing arts, I have developed contacts at the various festivals, venues, bookshops and literacy organisations who operate in Yorkshire, Humberside and Teesside.

 I was a member of a book group (yes, one of those wine-drinking think tanks that didn’t spend much time discussing books, but great fun all the same), when it was suggested to me that I should launch a book festival in Malton.
 Ready for a challenge, I created our first festival in less than six months with an incredible team of like-minded bookworms.
-I am proud that eight years later Ryedale Book Festival is still delivering important work for its rural community.
+I am proud that for eight years Ryedale Book Festival delivered opportunities for cultural engagement by its rural community.
 I hope that the lessons I have learned about event management may be of value to other young festivals and venues who lack experience of the publishing sector.

 Unwilling to dig out my wig and gown whilst the children were young and mindful of the unpredictable hours I had worked as a Crown Court advocate, I elected to gain relevant experience through various part-time roles in book sales with Waterstones and customer services, PR, licensing and business development with other employers.
 I feel privileged to have met some very interesting and creative people through the events I organised and now I can’t envisage doing anything else.